rochi88/rochi88/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
+Golang ...
 Flutter ...
 Laravel
 - 🌱 I’m currently learning ...
-Golang
+NLP ... grpc
 - 👯 I’m looking to collaborate on ... python project
 - 🤔 I’m looking for help with ...